Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 For example, you can set `data_parallel_size=2` which will automatically split the input data into two groups for data parallel training.

 ## Distributed Setting Example
 Here we provide simple examples for users to understand the basic configuration of LiBai's distributed settings.
-LiBai's **BERT** model supports three parallelism techniques, and here we use 1 node with 8 GPUs as example, if users do not change any default settings, LiBai will execute **data parallel training as default**.
+LiBai's **BERT** model supports three parallelism techniques, and here we use 1 node with 8 GPUs as an example.
+If you do not change any default settings, LiBai will execute **data parallel training as default**.
 You can try out different combinations of parallelism training techniques by updating [bert config file](../../../configs/bert_large_pretrain.py) as follows:
 #### **Pure Data Parallel Training on 8 GPUs**

 In this example, the input data will be splitted into 8 parts on batch dim for data parallel training on 8 GPUs.